hyfung/OpenCV_RTSP/README.md

   * Add bot token to ENV then retrieve in `main` by `os.environ.get("BOT_TOKEN")`
 * Logging of events (Motion, disconnection etc)
   * Local CSV or Webhook to 3rd party HTTP server

-## References
-This project is based on https://github.com/qfgaohao/pytorch-ssd and Nvidia's Hello-AI